 Even today, most technical professionals or even executives are urged to keep their resumes under two pages.
 Nobody wants to read beyond that, people say.
 Hard-and-fast rules like this, however, often force highly qualified candidates to cram relevant information into every inch of space on the page, which can be harder to read than if the candidate just expanded the resume onto the third page.
 Generally the rule is that the more responsibility a position entails, the longer the resume should be.
 You can't have irrelevant fluff, but you also have to show your intangible qualities, especially if you're applying for an executive position.
 Every executive resume writer knows that if a high-level candidate's resume is too short, a hiring company will wonder, "What are they trying to hide?"

-The answer to the question, "How long should your resume be?" can be maddeningly vague.
+The answer to the question, "How long should my resume be?" can be maddeningly vague.
 There is no right answer.
 Some resumes are one page, some require two pages, and some go onto three pages or more.
 The main resume criteria that convinces hiring companies to give you a second thought isn't how long the resume is, but how well-crafted, how relevant, and how good a fit the resume seems to be.
 Resume writing isn't about following rules to the T, it's about making the best connection possible between you and your chosen job.
-Seek out a professional resume services provider if you want to make sure that yours comes out on top.